Linings: Facts on Suit, Coat & Jacket Lining Fabric

 - When it has a lining the item of clothing lasts longer.
 This is why manufacturers often line a small area, even if the rest of the item has no lining.

-- With a second layer or a lining, an item of clothing will be more comfortable.
+- With a second layer or a lining, clothing will be more comfortable.

 - An article with linings can hide wadding or padding that will give body to your item of clothing.